Snooz4pm/PYTHON-beginner-projects/README.md

 - ⚡ Fun fact:
 -->>(23*23²³)²³
-are the chance two password are the same mathematicaly that's infinity
+are the chance two passwords are the same mathematicaly that's infinity